 Return type: MOData

 setNodeValues

 Sets values for the specific nodes identified by nodeURIs.
-If node already exists, this method overwrites actual value; if node doesn’t exist, a new node is created; if value is null, nodeURI identifies an interior node.
+If node already exists, this method overwrites actual value; if node does not exist, a new node is created; if value is null, nodeURI identifies an interior node.